-The authorities have ordered nearly 36 million vaccine doses from Pfizer/BioNTech, Moderna, AstraZeneca, Curevac and Novavax for the population of 8.6 million people.
-So far, there are two vaccines approved and available in the country, those from Pfizer/BioNTech and Moderna.
-Johnson & Johnson's single-dose vaccine has also been approved but has not been ordered by the Federal Office of Public Health.
-Others should follow.
+Authorities have ordered some 36 million vaccine doses from Pfizer/BioNTech, Moderna, AstraZeneca, Curevac and Novavax for the population of 8.6 million people.
+So far, two have been approved and rolled out in the country: Pfizer/BioNTech and Moderna.
+Johnson & Johnson’s single-dose vaccine has been approved but not ordered by the FOPH.

-Since February 1 anyone found to be in breach of measures to fight the pandemic, such as failing to wear a mask on public transport (see below) or attending large private gatherings, can be fined CHF50-CHF200.
+Since February 1, anyone found to be in breach of measures to fight the pandemic, such as failing to wear a mask on public transport (see below) or attending large private gatherings, can be fined from CHF50-CHF200.

 Masks and testing

 Everyone aged 12 or older travelling on trains, trams, buses, mountain railways, cable cars and ships must wear face masks.
 Federal Railways conductors can ask anyone not wearing a mask to leave the train; anyone refusing will be fined.
 Passengers on planes must also mask up.

 The government adopted an extended testing strategy along with a contact-tracing concept as it moved to ease social distancing measures.
 Swiss residents can also download the SwissCovid smartphone app, a contact-tracing system.

 Swiss laboratories have been developing tests to pinpoint the Delta variant first found in India.
 On July 6, the more contagious variant accounted for around 30% of all positive cases, which remained relatively low.

 The government has set aside more than CHF65 billion to support the economy, as a large part of economic activity in the country came to a temporary standstill in 2020-2021.
 CHF40 billion was made available in emergency loans for struggling companies.
 The government has also presented a plan to offer additional loans totalling up to CHF154 million for start-ups.